vintaclectic/website-content/post/express/express-cors/index.md

 - to a different **port**
 - to a different **protocol**

-and it's there for your security, to prevent malicious users to exploit the Web Platform.
+CORS is there for your security, to prevent malicious users from exploiting whatever Web Platform you happen to be using.

-But if you control both the server and the client, you have all the good reasons to allow them to talk to each other.
+If you control both the server **and** the client, you know that both parties are trustworthy, and therefore have good reason to allow resource sharing.

 How?